 The great thing about this hash brown breakfast casserole recipe is that it can be baked right away or prepared ahead and baked before brunch.
 It’s perfect for holidays like Christmas morning or even Easter.

-Cook it now or refrigerate overnight At this point you can either bake the casserole and serve or you can cover and refrigerate overnight and bake in the morning.
+Cook it now or refrigerate overnight Once prepared, bake right away or you can cover, refrigerate overnight, and bake this breakfast casserole fresh in the morning.

 To Bake Now Pour the egg mixture over top and bake.
-Unlike a strata or french toast recipe, you do not need to wait as there is no bread to soak up the mixture.
+Unlike strata or french toast, you do not need to wait as there is no bread to soak up the mixture.
 So just make and bake.